-- 5.3.2 Considering only 12 months ago, the Council robustly evidenced that the Local Plan demonstrated a deliverable supply of housing sites sufficient to deliver a 6.9 years of supply, the latest housing land supply position is naturally disappointing.
+- 5.3.2 Considering only 12 months ago the Council robustly evidenced that the Local Plan demonstrated a deliverable supply of housing sites sufficient to deliver a 6.9 years of supply, the latest housing land supply position is naturally disappointing.
 However, the sites identified through the Local Plan examination still exist and form part of the Council's overall housing land supply.
 Regretfully, it is the anticipated delivery rates that has affected the housing supply position, with many sites no longer anticipating delivery within the five-year period.
-The current pandemic is a contributing factor to the deliverability of housing in the district. - It is not just about providing housing, it is vitally important that planning (through policy and decision-making) ensures the housing needs of different groups of the community are also met by providing the right type of housing in the right areas.
+The current pandemic is a contributing factor to the deliverability of housing in the district. - 5.3.3 It is not just about providing housing, it is vitally important that planning (through policy and decision-making) ensures the housing needs of different groups of the community are also met by providing the right type of housing in the right areas.
 This is necessary to secure inclusive, mixed and sustainable communicates.
 Unlike many other new residential developments, the proposal offers a greater proportion of smaller housing units for market sale, which accords well with the housing mix approach advocated in the Strategic Housing Market Assessment and set out in policy DM1 of the DM DPD.
-These smaller units will complement the housing mix (generally larger units) on approved and implemented development.
+These smaller units will complement the housing mix (generally larger units) on the approved and implemented development.
 This also weighs in favour of the development. - 5.3.4 Policy DM2 requires all new dwellings to meet the Nationally Described Space Standards.
 The scheme has been amended to comply with this requirement.
-The scheme is now under ten dwellings therefore the requirement to provide 20% of new dwellings to meet Building Regulations M4(2) is not required. - 5.3.5 Policy DM3 of the DM DPD sets out affordable housing thresholds for development comprising 10 or more dwellings.
+The scheme is now under ten dwellings therefore the requirement to provide 20% of new dwellings to meet Building Regulations M4(2) is not required.
+However, the applicant has confirmed that House Type B (plots 66/67) does conform to the requirements of M4(2), save for the depth of the door canopy. - 5.3.5 Policy DM3 of the DM DPD sets out affordable housing thresholds for development comprising 10 or more dwellings.
 The thresholds vary by location, type, and scale of development.
 Halton falls within Rural East location (defined by policy DM3), which specifies for 10 or more dwellings on greenfield sites, the affordable housing threshold is 40%.
 Policy DM3 does not address the issue of piecemeal development or the circumstances by which it will consider two or more developments to be aggregate.
 Policy DM3 provides flexibility to the level of affordable housing provision based on development viability. - 5.3.6 At the pre-application stage, it was determined any additional dwellings to the wider, approved scheme should contribute to affordable housing subject to development viability.
 This is slightly different to the usual stance of only major proposals (10 dwelling or more in the case of residential development outside of AONBs) having to contribute towards affordable housing.
 This position is based on the Brandlord judgement (R (Westminster City Council) v First Secretary of State and Brandlord Limited [2003] J.P.L 1066), which established three criteria to determine and assess the piecemeal development of sites or/and aggregation of sites for the purposes of applying an affordable housing policy threshold.
-The three criteria include: - a. the ownership of the site: - b. whether the land could be considered to be a single site for planning purposes; - c. whether the development should be treated as a single development.
+The three criteria include: - a. the ownership of the site; - b. whether the land could be considered to be a single site for planning purposes; - c. whether the development should be treated as a single development.